Table of Contents

 Developer Console

-It also known as DevTools on Firefox or Developer Tools on Chromium.
-You can press Ctrl + Shift + I or Cmd + Shift + I. What you will see is following image.
+These are also known as the DevTools on Firefox or Developer Tools on Chromium.
+You can press Ctrl + Shift + I or Cmd + Shift + I. You will see the following:

 Console Panel

-Inside Console Panel, you can see logs of application.
-If there is any error from web portal, it should appear there.
-You can also expand the error to get more detail, such as the warning message below.
-Error message should display in red.
+Inside the Console Panel, you can see application logs.
+If there are any errors from the web portal, they should appear there.
+You can also expand the error to see more details.
+Error messages should display in red.

 Network Panel

-Network panel should be empty when you open the developer console.
-Any HTTP request initialized after you opened developer console, should display there.
-You can navigate to other pages then back, to check all the request happening on the problematic page.
-You can also reload the portal, by going to View > Reload.
-Or press Ctrl + R.
+The network panel should be empty when you open the developer console.
+Any HTTP request initialised after you open the developer console should display here.
+You can navigate to other pages, then back, to check all the requests that have been made on the problematic page.
+You can also reload the portal by going to View > Reload or by pressing Ctrl + R.

 Check User Sessions